 Can I trade forex and crypto on TradingView?

-Yes, while the assets you can trade hinge on your chosen broker’s offering, TradingView supports trading both forex and cryptocurrencies through various brokers that integrate with the platform.
+While the assets you can trade hinge on your chosen broker’s offering, TradingView supports trading both forex and cryptocurrencies through various brokers that integrate with the platform.

 How do I benefit from using TradingView with a broker?